Volunteer at IU Health Arnett, Frankfort and White Memorial

 Making a difference in people's lives

 Volunteers are an integral part of the success of IU Health.
-Our volunteers provide an indispensable service to the patients and staff of IU Health.
+Our volunteers provide an indispensable service to the patients and team members of IU Health by offering a more positive experience.

 Where You Can Volunteer